Punta Gorda restaurant gives back after back-to-back storms

 While water is what beat the Richardson’s down this year, water is a cause they stand on.
 Lee knows the economy stands on it and has seen its quality decline.

-“When I was a kid, there was grass all the way up to the bridge.
-Now, there’s not grass until Matlacha Pass,” Lee said.
+“When I was a kid, the grass was up to the bridge.
+Now, there’s no grass until Matlacha Pass,” Lee said.

-It’s why, at a time when he said he shouldn’t have, he made a big donation to a cause he loves: Captains for Clean Water.
+It’s why, when he said he shouldn’t have, he donated to a cause he loves: Captains for Clean Water.

-“Pledged $5,000, and the only reason I could do that is because of how supportive the community was with me here.
+“Pledged $5,000, and I could only do that because of how supportive the community was with me here.
 In the beginning, I called Chris and said, ‘I don’t think I’m going to make it this year,'” Lee said.

 Chris Whittman with Captains for Clean Water said it speaks to the kind of people they are.